MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 1: Use git branch and merge.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand about Git branching and how to merge these branches to a local or remote repository.

  - **Demo 2: Use git PR with Azure Repo and GitHub.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to create pull requests (PRs) to change, review, and merge code in a Git repository.
+    Also, you will learn review pull requests in Azure Repo and GitHub.

  - **Demo 3: Create fork with GitHub and use PR.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand about how to fork a repo with GitHub and how to use use pull requests( PRs).

 ### **Module 18: Docker in More Details**